Do Not Read This PostWhat if this post were a malicious link?

 Behavioral Insights —how do developers behave

-Tunneling: developers prioritize functional deliverables at the expense of security.
+Tunneling: Developers prioritize functional deliverables at the expense of security.

 Developers do their job using heuristics that overlook security concerns.

 The explanation comes from the psychology of scarcity.
-People tend to focus on what it is most pressing under scarcity (money, time, social connections, etc.).
+People tend to focus on what is most pressing under scarcity (money, time, social connections, etc.).
 In the case of software developers, functionality trumps security aspects most of the time (and this is not necessarily undesirable).

-Some of the 'design concepts'
+Some of the design concepts Ideas42 suggests

 to make cybersecurity more robust

-referring to the safe coding behaviors are almost exactly
+referring to the safe coding behaviors

 what we at